Conjunctivitis

 Bacterial conjunctivitis: it does not heal on its own and requires regular medication such as antibiotic eye ointment or eye drops (prescribed and instructed by an ophthalmologist, not self-purchased).

-In the event of deterioration or complications, corneal ulcers may occur, and in severe cases, vision may be permanently impaired.
-Therefore, any eye discomfort should be examined and treated by your eye doctor.
+If the condition worsens or complications develop, corneal ulcers may occur, and in severe cases this can even lead to permanent vision loss.
+Therefore, any eye discomfort should be promptly evaluated and managed by an ophthalmologist.

 Contact lenses should not be worn.
-They should be thoroughly disinfected or replaced with new lenses and worn again only when fully recovered.
+They need to be disinfected or replaced with new ones, and should only be used again after full recovery.

 • Wash hands with liquid soap and water, and rub for at least 20 seconds, or perform hand hygiene with 70% to 80% alcohol-based.